zdszx/UE4InputHook/README.md

 Put the Plugin into your UE4 project directory , and then change the directory name according to dll file location in the UE4InputHook/Plugins/WindowsMessageHandler/Source/WindowsMessageHandlerExample/Private/WindowsMessageHandlerExampleModule.cpp

+The dll file is in the folder Dll_notepad_write_detour

 ## **3.To Do**
    1.is some C# hook decision?
    2.to replace the message completely